rudibakaal/Predicting-Credit-Card-Defaults-with-Tensorflow/README.md

 # Predicting-Credit-Card-Defaults-with-Tensorflow

 ## Motivation
-Machine learning binary classification algorithm trained on banking data used to predict credit card default.
+Machine learning binary classification algorithm trained on 30,000 instances of banking data used to predict credit card default.

 This research aimed at the case of customer default payments in Taiwan and compares the predictive accuracy of probability of default among six data mining methods.[1].